Company Formations

 Disadvantages of incorporating as a Private Limited Company

-• More information is publically available, such as the company’s registered office or names of the directors, shareholders and company secretary, meaning that limited companies have less privacy than sole traders
+• More information is publicly available, such as the company’s registered office or names of the directors, shareholders and company secretary, meaning that limited companies have less privacy than sole traders

 • Company details must be filed with Companies House, including the annual return and annual accounts